Dominic-Klusek/CSC-716-Final-Project/README.md

 # CSC-716-Final-Project
 Code for final project for Advanced Operating Systems.

-Task was to implement multithreaded Read/Writer problem using process syncronization methods.
+Task was to implement multithreaded Read/Writer problem using process synchronization methods.

 Methods utilized are Monitor, Semaphore, and Test_and_Set.